snowplow/snowplow/docs/05_setting_up_amazon_elastic_mapreduce_and_hive.md

 ![Download CLI](/snowplow/snowplow/raw/master/docs/images/emr-guide/install-cli-2.PNG)

-* Move the ZIP file to the folder you just created, and then unzip it
+* Go to the folder you just installed Ruby in, and in it, create a new folder where you'll save the Elastic Map Reduce tools.
+Give this folder an appropriate name e.g. `elastic-mapreduce-cli`.
+Unzip the download into the new folder, by double clicking on the Zip file (to access the contents), selecting the contents, copying it and then pasting it into the new folder.

 ![Unzip CLI](/snowplow/snowplow/raw/master/docs/images/emr-guide/install-cli-3.PNG)